nroi/geonames_zip_postgresql/README.md

 # geonames\_zip\_postgresql

-Copies the zip codes / postal codes from geonames into a PostgreSQL database.
+Copies the zip codes / postal codes from geonames.org into a PostgreSQL database.
 Apart from a PostgreSQL database, only `unzip`, `wget` and `sed` are required.

 ## Usage: